samuel-casey/learning_ts_partI_blog/blog.md

 **1. Build a project with TypeScript + React**

 I was required to use JQuery for my portfolio site because of my GA assignment, but I don't think I'll ever use JQuery + TypeScript ever again, as React is my favorite front-end tool and it seems to have good support for TypeScript.
-The next project I want to build in React will consume data from a public API, and display it using React.
-I'll be building this project mainly to bolster my React skills and learn the intricacies of this specific API, but I'm going to use TypeScript for it as well.

 **2. Build a fullstack project using TypeScript**